 Andrew pushed against him.
 “I need to go.”

-“You need to come,” said Niko.
+“You need to come,” laughed Niko softly.

-A gentle hand on the nape of his neck guided him back down the hall.
-Hips pressed into his lower back as he fell onto the day bed, its brass frame creaking under their weight.
-The hem of his shirt entered his mouth, and he bit down on it as Niko’s heavy body blanketed him.
+A gentle hand found around the nape of his neck and guided him down the hall.
+Hips pressed into his lower back before he fell onto the day bed, its brass frame creaking under their weight.

-“Please stop,” he whispered when eager hands yanked down his waistband.
+Eager hands yanked down his waistband.

 “Let me go,” he cried, kicking free and falling to the floor.